crashdean/kickstarter-analysis/README.md

 # kickstarter-analysis
-Analysis of Kickstarter for new theater play.
+Analysis of Kickstarter data for new theater play caleed Fever.
 # Kickstarting with Excel

 ## Overview of Project